economy

 answer:

 To add to what has been posted, here are some additional tools that could help in your project (which, by the way, sounds awesome!)
-I tried to find some audio and visual resources, in addition to t
+I tried to find some audio and visual resources, in addition to text.

 Related Question